penglbio/my_singcell/README.md

 ##Useage
+pipeline:

 1. first step:

           files perpare: raw fastq files and barcode file change your paire-end fastq files name to R1.fastq(R1) and R2.fastq(R2)

  2. then run:

-         `init.sh to initialize the directy and environment.`
+         init.sh to initialize the directy and environment.